|

 Introduction

-- The Altera® (Intel®) SoC FPGA Embedded Development Suite (SoC EDS) is a suite of tools for embedded software development for SoC FPGAs.
+- The Altera® SoC FPGA Embedded Development Suite (SoC EDS) is a suite of tools for embedded software development for SoC FPGAs.

 - The most important changes in SoC EDS ver.
 20.1 are